simplemindedbot/simplemindedbot/content/gigo-in-project-management.md

 ### **Nudging Towards Better Inputs with AI**

-The introduction of AI-powered tools to project management and reporting has opened up opportunities to address GIGO directly at the source.
+The introduction of AI-powered tools to [project management and reporting](https://hbr.org/2023/02/how-ai-will-transform-project-management) has opened up opportunities to address GIGO directly at the source.
 AI doesn't just process data; it can analyze the quality of that data, provide real-time feedback, and even offer suggestions for improvement.
 Think of it as having a virtual assistant that doesn't just record what you say but helps you say it better.

-One of the most immediate impacts of using AI in project management is in **writing user stories and business requirements**.
-In my experience, ensuring that user stories follow a clear format—like the standard "As a [role], I want to [action], so that [benefit]" structure—is crucial for maintaining clarity.
+While not strictly project management, in software development AI can have an immediate impact on **writing user stories and business requirements** enabling efficient project delivery.
+In my experience, ensuring that user stories follow a clear format —like the standard "As a [role], I want to [action], so that [benefit]" structure— is [crucial](https://canny.io/blog/user-stories/) for maintaining clarity which leads to higher first time quality.
 However, I often saw user stories that skipped key elements or were vague to the point of uselessness.
 With AI, we can take this process a step further by integrating real-time analysis tools that provide **live feedback** as these stories are written.
 These tools can flag missing components, highlight ambiguous language, and even suggest additional use cases or edge cases that might be relevant.

 For example, an AI tool could prompt a team member to expand on the success criteria of a user story if it's incomplete, ensuring that all necessary details are included.
 In other cases, NLP models can analyze intent, determining whether the story aligns with business objectives.
 This can prevent the all-too-common problem of writing a user story with technical details but no clear link to the broader business goals.